Building Safety Designations

-In Safe Inside mode, all students are brought indoors and exterior building doors are locked, but the educational process and interior activity may continue.
+In Safe Inside status, all students are brought indoors and exterior building doors are locked, but the educational process and interior activity may continue.

 If the school is placed in Safe Inside, staff and students will hear: “May I have your attention please?
 The building is now in Safe Inside mode.
 Once again, we are in Safe Inside mode.”
 Staff will follow their training in directing students.

-Shelter-in-Place is a designation meant to address exterior atmospheric hazards, such as a gas leak in the neighborhood or ash from a nearby fire.
+Shelter-in-Place addresses exterior atmospheric hazards, such as a gas leak in the neighborhood or ash from a nearby fire.

-In Shelter-in-Place mode, all students are brought indoors; windows are closed, locked and possibly taped; fans are turned off; and towels may be placed under doors.
+In Shelter-in-Place status, all students are brought indoors; windows are closed, locked and possibly taped; fans may be turned off; and towels may be placed under doors.

 If the school is in Shelter-in-Place, staff and students will hear: “May I have your attention please?
 The building is now in Shelter-in-Place mode.
 Once again, we are in Shelter-in-Place mode.”
 Staff will follow their training in preparing the room and directing students.

-If the school is placed in Evacuation, for a reason other then a fire drill, staff and students will hear: “May I have your attention please?
+If the school is in Evacuation status, for a reason other than a fire drill, staff and students will hear: “May I have your attention please?
 Evacuate the building.
 Once again, evacuate the building.”
 Staff will follow their training in directing students.